Ga naar de inhoud

 • a social assessment to assess your skills and needs for social and integration support to help you participate fully in local life in Belgium;

-• a language assessment to assess your knowledge of French and to direct you, if needed, to a language course at the appropriate level designed to increase your opportunities in society, such as for finding a job and understanding the necessary procedures;
+• a language assessment to assess your knowledge of French or Dutch and to direct you, if needed, to a language course at the appropriate level designed to increase your opportunities in society, such as for finding a job and understanding the necessary procedures;

-• 10 hours of information on your rights and obligations in Belgium as stated in the Constitution and information on a number of areas useful for settling into your new life: housing, healthcare, employment and training, schooling, mobility, etc.
+• 10 hours of information on your rights and obligations in Belgium - as stated in the Constitution, and information on a number of areas useful for settling into your new life: housing, healthcare, employment and training, schooling, mobility, etc.

 • finding suitable training or employment,